Gas consumption expected to be 3% lower, as a result of lower natural gas consumption

 “At Ferrexpo, we are proud to support Ukraine.
 Through our local presence and position as a long-term investor in the country, we have been able to provide targeted support throughout the war” – emphasized Ann-Christin Andersen, Chair at Ferrexpo’s Health, Safety, Environment and Community Committee.

-Ferrexpo systematically implements projects leading to increase in energy efficiency.
-In 2015 the company began utilising sunflower husks as a partial replacement for natural gas.
-Ferrexpo has built two sunflower husk feed facilities for four pellet production lines.
-In five years of replacing gas with sunflower husks, Ferrexpo has succeeded in replacing up to 25% of fossil fuels with more environmentally friendly energy resources in its pelletizer, with the level of husk consumption dependent on the pellet type being produced..
+Ferrexpo systematically implements projects leading to increased energy efficiency.
+In 2015, the company began using sunflower husks as a partial replacement for natural gas.
+In five years of replacing gas with sunflower husks, Ferrexpo managed to reduce gas use by 25%.

 As GMK Center reported earlier, Ferrexpo invested $161 million to the economy of Ukraine in 2022, that’s consistent with it’s average amount of capital expenditures (CAPEX) for the last 8 years – $160 million.
-So, Ferrexpo remained the activity level of investment processes, despite the hostilities on the territory of Ukraine.
+Thus, Ferrexpo maintained the level of activity of investment processes, despite the hostilities on the territory of Ukraine.